ddella/ProxySQL/README.md

 SELECT * from mysql_query_rules;
 ```

-The results for each command is :
+The results for each command should be :
 ```sql
 Empty set (0.00 sec)
 ```

 ### Add backends

 For this workshop, I will assume that you have three MariaDB SQL servers configured for replication.
-See my other workshop [here](https://github.com/ddella/MariaDB-Replication) to setup three MariaDB with replication.
-The servers needs to be added to the `mysql_servers` table.
+See my other workshop [here](https://github.com/ddella/MariaDB-Replication) to setup MariaDB servers with replication.
+The servers need to be added to the `mysql_servers` table.
 The IP addresses of the MariaDB servers are `172.31.1.1[1-3]`.

 ```sql
 INSERT INTO mysql_servers(hostgroup_id,hostname,port) VALUES (1,'172.31.1.11',3306);